Xilinx/finn-examples/README.md

 *For Alveo we recommend setting up everything inside a virtualenv as described [here](https://pynq.readthedocs.io/en/v2.6.1/getting_started/alveo_getting_started.html?highlight=alveo#install-conda).*
-*For PYNQ boards, all commands below must be prefixed with `sudo` or by first going into `sudo su`.*
+*For PYNQ boards, all commands below must be prefixed with `sudo` or by first going into `sudo su`.
+We recommend PYNQ version 2.6.1 as some installation issues have been reported for PYNQ version 2.7.*

 First, ensure that your `pip` and `setuptools` installations are up-to-date on your PYNQ board or Alveo server: